 The art of juggling involves throwing and catching multiple objects simultaneously.
 From balls to clubs, and hats to knives, juggling is an art form widely recognised across the globe.
 Juggling is thought to have originated in ancient Egypt circa 2000 B.C., although there’s also evidence of juggling in the Aztec Empire, and in Chinese, Irish, Greek, and Roman history.

-Learning curve: learning to juggle requires focus and patience but juggling 2-3 balls can be pretty easy to learn.
+Learning to juggle requires focus and patience but juggling 2-3 balls can be pretty easy to learn.
 The more objects you add, and the weirder their shape, the more difficult juggling becomes.

 Shop juggling balls and clubs: here